Fellow tea lover? Here’s where to get the best tea in Singapore...

 Pek Sin Choon, 36 Mosque Street, Singapore 059514

-This distinctively modern Australian tea company offers a spectacular selection of unique tea blends with interesting names like the Gorgeous Geisha, Gone Surfing and Popcorn Chai – available in gift-ready cube, foil, and tin packaging.
-The store also stocks marvellous modern teaware like cups, teapots, and other brewing tools and accessories, making this your one-stop-shop for everything related to the wonderful world of artisanal tea.
+This fab Australian tea company offers a spectacular selection of terrific tea blends with names like Gorgeous Geisha, Gone Surfing and Popcorn Chai.
+If you’re having trouble choosing a fave, we’ll have you know that bestsellers include French Earl Grey, Morning Sunshine and White Jasmine.
+The store also stocks beautiful, modern teaware like cups, teapots and other brewing tools and accessories, making this your pitstop for everything related to the wonderful world of tea.

 Gryphon Tea Company